Hierarchical Coded Matrix Multiplication: System Model

 We now highlight the terminology we use to describe the system model of standard coded computing.

 \begin{definition} (\textbf{Information dimension}): We use $\DM$ to denote the information dimension of a code.
 The information dimension refers to the number of useful (non-redundant) computations into which the main computational job is partitioned.
 In other words, completion of the computational job depends on the completion of at least $\DM$ computations. \end{definition} \begin{definition} (\textbf{Block length}): The block length of a code refers to the total number of coded computational tasks that are encoded from $\DM$ computations.
-In standard coded computation we use $\ND$ to denote number of workers which also refers to the block length of a code. \end{definition}
+In standard coded computation we use $\ND$ to denote the number of workers which also refers to the block length of a code. \end{definition}

 Note that in this terminology, $\frac{\DM}{\ND}$ refers as a \emph{rate} of a code.
-That is, for $\DM$ useful computations, the encoder generates $\ND$ encoded tasks. \begin{definition} (\textbf{Recovery threshold}): The recovery threshold refers to the minimum number of encoded tasks that are required to be completed, so that the main computational job can be recovered.
+That is, for $\DM$ useful computations, the encoder generates $\ND$ encoded tasks. \begin{definition} (\textbf{Recovery threshold}): The recovery threshold per code refers to the minimum number of encoded tasks that are required to be completed so that the main computational job corresponding to that code can be recovered.
 We use $\RT$ to denote the recovery threshold of a code.
-(N.B. $\RT$ is reserved for recovery threshold in coded computing, and not the rate.) \end{definition}
+(N.B. $\RT$ is reserved for recovery threshold in coded computing, and not rate.) \end{definition}

-We note that in the existing literature often only two of the above parameters are specified, e.g., $\ND$ and $\RT$ (and not $\DM$).
-This is because in many of those works there is a functional relationship between $\DM, \ND,$ and $\RT$, e.g., $\DM=\RT^{\text{Poly}}$ in polynomial codes~\cite{POLY:NIPS17}.
+We make two comments.
+First, we note that in the existing literature often only two of the above parameters are specified, e.g., $\ND$ and $\RT$ (and not $\DM$).
+This is because in many of these previous works there is a functional relationship between $\DM, \ND,$ and $\RT$, e.g., $\DM=\RT_{\text{Poly}}$ in polynomial codes~\cite{POLY:NIPS17}.
 In the present paper we introduce all three, $\DM, \ND,$ and $\RT$, so that our discussion can encompass all previous coding schemes.
+Second, in Sec.~\ref{SEC:HMM}, where hierarchical coding is combined with standard coded computing, we will use a separate set of parameters $(\DM,\ND,\RT)$ for each individual code used across the various levels of the hierarchical construction.
+This means that each level has its own set of parameters rather than a shared set of parameters that pertains to all levels.

-We now detail the system model of two specific coded matrix multiplication problems.
+We now exemplify three particular partitionings of the $\matA\matB$ product and then detail the system model of two specific coded matrix multiplication problems.